Andrew Benintendi Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

+- The eight strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.

-- The Guardians' 3.85 team ERA ranks seventh among all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.84).

-- Guardians pitchers combine to give up 104 home runs (one per game), the second-fewest in the league.
+- The Guardians give up the second-fewest home runs in baseball (106 total, one per game).

-- The Guardians will send Curry (3-0) to make his third start of the season.

-- The righty last appeared in relief on Wednesday, when he threw one inning against the Kansas City Royals, allowing one earned run while giving up two hits.
+- In his most recent outing on Monday against the Kansas City Royals, the left-hander tossed seven innings, allowing four earned runs while surrendering seven hits.

+- The 24-year-old has put up an ERA of 3.39, with 9.2 strikeouts per nine innings, in 14 games this season.
+Opponents are hitting .253 against him.

 © 2023 Data Skrive.
 All rights reserved.